Satisfactory Academic Progress

 Quantitative Standards

-1. The maximum time frame to earn the M.D. is six years, including leaves of absence granted by the Larner College of Medicine.
-Except as noted below, students shall not remain enrolled as candidates for the M.D. degree, and shall not receive financial aid, beyond six academic years from their matriculation to the Larner College of Medicine.
+1. The maximum time frame to earn the M.D. is six calendar years, including leaves of absence granted by the Larner College of Medicine.
+Except as noted below, students shall not remain enrolled as candidates for the M.D. degree and shall not receive financial aid beyond six calendars years from their matriculation to the Larner College of Medicine.
 Note that applicants officially become students of the Larner College of Medicine on the first day of classes.

 2. The Larner College of Medicine curriculum is comprised of three segments: Foundations, Clerkship and Advanced Integration.
 The standard lengths of these curricular segments are as follows: